-This policy was ratified by the Board of Management on the 24th August 2015
+This policy was ratified by the Board of Management in August 2017

 This policy is being published by the Board of Management and is the official Admissions and Participation Policy of Presentation Secondary School Listowel.
 It has been approved of CEIST Trustees.
 Copies of the policy are available at all times in the school and a copy is furnished to each person who applies to be admitted.